 They offer a generous discount to WPBeginner users with a free domain name and SSL certificate.
 You can get everything you need to get started with WordPress for just $1.99 per month.

-Aside from Bluehost, you can also use other hosting providers like Hostinger or SiteGround which also makes getting started easy.
+Aside from Bluehost, you can also use other hosting providers like Hostinger or SiteGround, which makes getting started easy.

 For more details, see our complete guide on how to make a WordPress website, which has step-by-step instructions for beginners.

-We hope this article helped you make your assessment of how good or bad WordPress is.
-You may also want to see our complete WordPress review or see our article discussing why you should use WordPress.
+We hope this article helped you see how good or bad WordPress is.
+You may also want to see our complete WordPress review or our article discussing why you should use WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.